softchris/oauth-adventures/README.md

 # 🕳️ Alice and the Token of Return — An OAuth 2.1 Wonderland Tale

+This repository means to explain OAuth in a fun and creative way.
+Here's code you can test to get a sense of how things flow [code](./example-code/README.md).
+But more importantly here's a whimsical story of Alice's journey through the OAuth 2.1 landscape.

 ## Scene 1: The Chase Begins

 Alice spots the White Rabbit darting through the forest, muttering, “I’m late for the introspection endpoint!”